wjwillemse/solvency2-data/README.rst

 * 'url': the url of the term structures
 * 'name_zipfile': the name of the zip-file
 * 'name_excelfile': the name of the Excel-file contained in the zip-file that was downloaded
-* 'metadata': the information per term structure contained in the Excel-file,
+* 'metadata': the information per term structure contained in the Excel-file:
 			  - the Coupon frequency,
 			  - the Last Liquid Point,
 			  - the Convergence period,